Terach's 3 sons

 In fact, R' Kamenetsy commenting first on 11:10 and reflecting back on what he said in 4:25 and 5:28 states that all the sons mentioned, going back from the generational tracking from Sheth are not necessarily the eldest.
 Rather the sons named in the 10 generations that lead to Noach and, in turn, to the next 10 generations that lead Avraham are the those who carry those lines on, regardless of birth order.
 As proof, he points out that Shem's son mentioned here is not the eldest but Shem's third son.

 While he does not extend this to saying that Avram was not the bechor, it makes perfect sense in light of the shift from having children at 30 to 70 .
-Furthermore, making it work out to have a niece just 10 years younger from a younger brother -- which one would be forced into if it is assumed that Avram was the oldest would force an assumption that the brother would have had a child when he was under the age of 10.
-While Chazal do say that in certain circumstances, again, it is out of the norm set by the delineated generations in which the men are around 30 when they have sons.
+Furthermore, making it work out to have a niece just 10 years younger from a younger brother -- which one would be forced into if it is assumed that Avram was the oldest -- would only work if Haran had child when he was under the age of 10.
+While Chazal do say that this did happen at times, it is out of the norm set by the delineated generations in which the men are around 30 when they have sons.

 Like and follow on Facebook https://www.facebook.com/KallahMagazine/